SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 1. F21.
 The secure browser shall provide a means to resume previously paused TTS speech.
 	* _User Stories_:
 		* User resumes voice output of arbitrary text playing through TTS.
 1. F22.
-The secure browser shall provide a means events to notify the web application of status and progress of TTS.
+The secure browser shall provide a means of notifying the web application of status and progress of TTS.
+	* _Rationale_:
+		* Text-to-Speech status events allow the application to monitor TTS speech progress and make adjustments for UI updates accordingly.
+	* _User Stories_:
+		* The student is listening to TTS audio and can visually track which word is being spoken from the event updates of the current highlighted word.
 1. F23.
 The secure browser shall provide a means to set a TTS voice pack as the current voice.
 1. F28.
 The secure browser shall provide a means to get/set TTS pitch.
 1. F29.
 The secure browser shall provide a means to get/set TTS rate.